Code-Institute-Submissions/houseplant-heroes/README.md

 - Users are able to create, read, update and delete
 - All documents are stored in a [MongoDB]

+## Comments
+- the ability to edit a comment was deleted to...

 ### Features Left to Implement

 - Pagination
 - autofill search
 - favourite
 - water
+- reply to comment

 ## Technologies Used